STATEMENT OF STRATEGY FOR SCHOOL ATTENDANCE

 The school will inform the Education Welfare Officer via the NEWB/Tusla website in the quarterly return, where a child has missed 20 or more days in a school year, where attendance is irregular, where a pupil is removed from the school register and where a child is suspended or expelled for 6 days or more.

 Kilmacanogue National School constantly strives to create a safe, welcoming, happy, all inclusive, holistic environment for all our children and their parents/guardians.
 Parents/guardians are consulted in drafting and reviewing policies with the aim of promoting a high-level of co-operation among the school community.
 The teaching staff collaborates in the planning and implementation of the primary school curriculum, so as to provide a stimulating learning environment for all pupils.
 Exciting and stimulating ‘surprise’ activities are regularly introduced to the children.
-Such activities include: yoga and meditation classes, creative arts and crafts classes, knitting classes, dancing classes, GAA blitz sporting activities, basketball coaching, Futsal in the Yard, FAI 5-a-Side soccer blitzes, rounders and tarmac rounders, visits from Festine Lente ponies (Equine Assisted Learning), visits from Alpacas (Camid Assisted Learning), Science based activities, Chess, learning to play musical instruments from the orchestra and traditional instruments, homework free days, dressing up in various costumes for themed days, performing plays and concerts, cooking days……etc all carried out with a view to encouraging each child to be excited coming to school, never knowing what to expect which will liven up their day along with the stimulating curriculum presented by the very creative teachers in Kilmacanogue National School.
+Such activities include: yoga and meditation classes, creative arts and crafts classes, GAA blitz sporting activities, learning to play musical instruments from the orchestra, homework free days, dressing up in various costumes for themed days, performing plays and concerts, party balloon days, cooking days……etc all carried out with a view to encouraging each child to be excited coming to school, never knowing what to expect which will liven up their day along with the stimulating curriculum presented by the very creative teachers in Kilmacanogue National School.

 New entrants and their parents/guardians are included in the formulation of school policies by inviting them to offer suggestions and also by keeping them updated of all changes and updates through various meetings whether those be general meetings or one-on-one meetings.
 The importance of regular school attendance is emphasized in a positive manner as well as the maintenance of it in a habit forming manner from Junior Infants.
 Children will regularly be applauded and rewarded for their high level of attendance especially those managing 100% achievement.